Authentication factors

 Mangopay provides the following authentication factors.

-Defining a trusted device using a WebAuthn passkey is optional.
+Defining a trusted device using a WebAuthn passkey is attempted if the user’s device supports the technology.

-If the user chooses to enroll a trusted device, then only the PIN is enrolled as the second factor.
+If the user enrolls a trusted device, then only the PIN is enrolled as the second factor.

-If the user chooses to authenticate using a trusted device, then the passkey alone satisfies SCA because it is a combination of two factors.
+If the user authenticates using a trusted device, then the passkey alone satisfies SCA because it is a combination of two factors.

-If at either point the uses skips the use of a trusted device, then the PIN and OTP are both used.
+If at either point the passkey factor is not successful, then the PIN and OTP are both used.
 Skipping the passkey is possible during authentication even if a device is already enrolled because the user may not be using their trusted device.

 The passkey factor relies on the Web Authentication, or WebAuthn, standard to create a set of two passkeys (or credentials):